|

 affect people on a very profound level and reach them with a message of faith,

-(Mel Gibson’s own words, compiled from various articles that
+hope, love and forgiveness." -- Mel Gibson -- About "The Passion" (Mel Gibson’s own words, compiled from various articles that

-"Other versions suffer from bad hair or stilted acting.
+have been published with his comments.)
+Concerning "The Passion:" "Other versions suffer from bad hair or stilted acting.
 I wanted to make the

 story real and not portray it as a fairytale.
 I don’t think other films have